I watch the man bend over his patch,

 Email Poem |

-Analysis and Comments on Community Garden
+Comments, Analysis, and Meaning on Community Garden

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Community Garden here.